primer/eslint-plugin-primer-react/docs/rules/no-deprecated-colors.md

 ## Options

-- `checkImport` (default: `true`)
+- `skipImportCheck` (default: `false`)

   By default, the `no-deprecated-colors` rule will only check for deprecated colors used in functions and components that are imported from `@primer/components`.
-You can disable this behavior by setting `checkImport` to `false`.
+You can disable this behavior by setting `skipImportCheck` to `true`.
 This is useful for linting custom components that that pass color-related props down to Primer React components.

   ```
-  "primer-react/no-deprecated-colors": ["warn", {"checkImport": false}]
+  "primer-react/no-deprecated-colors": ["warn", {"skipImportCheck": true}]
   ```